tompassarelli/tompassarelli/README.md

 ## Now

-Founder at Autonymy, building products on that substrate.
+Founder at Passer, building products on that substrate.
 Fractional CTO at MSA, leading a platform rebuild in TypeScript and Postgres.

 ## Writing